LeaVerou/css-colors/README.md

 ## Links

-* CSS.coloratum is one of my 2 entries to the 10K contest.
+* CSS Colors is one of my 2 entries to the 10K contest.
 If you like it, [vote for it](http://10k.aneventapart.com/Entry/Details/538)!
 * [My blog post about it](http://leaverou.me/2011/09/css-coloratum-convert-and-share-css-colors/)
 * It's released under an MIT-like License, like most of my stuff.
 In short, do whatever the eff you want with it, as long as you give me credit in some decent way.